tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/image.md

     A second seed to avoid seed collision.
 *  <b>`min_object_covered`</b>: An optional `float`.
 Defaults to `0.1`.
     The cropped area of the image must contain at least this fraction of any bounding box supplied.
+The value of this parameter should be non-negative.
+In the case of 0, the cropped area does not need to overlap any of the bounding boxes supplied.
 *  <b>`aspect_ratio_range`</b>: An optional list of `floats`.
 Defaults to `[0.75, 1.33]`.
     The cropped area of the image must have an aspect ratio = width / height within this range.